Depression And Addiction Treatment in Texas

 Also called substance use disorder (SUD), drug addiction is a disease that influences a person’s brain and behavior and leads to not being able to control the use of an illegal or legal drug.
 If a person is addicted, they continue using the substance despite the problems it causes.
 Signs of addiction include:

-• Behavior changes: Efforts to keep people out of personal spaces, and being secretive, marked changes in relationships.
+• Behavioral changes: Efforts to keep people out of personal spaces and being secretive marked significant changes in relationships

 depression and substance abuse treatment